Organization and Governance

 All institutes are clearly assigned to one of the Divisions established in line with the disciplines.
 The Divisions organize science and its infrastructures and are led by a Division Head.
 To conduct scientific work, they also use functional elements, such as KIT Departments and Helmholtz Programmes.
 Interdisciplinary research and innovation topics are coordinated by the KIT Centers.
 Divisions are responsible for the further scientific development of the disciplines in line with the challenges faced by society.
 On this basis, they strategically allocate the resources.
 The Division Heads represent their Divisions to the Executive Board.

 The Executive Board guides the strategic further development of KIT, defines the structural framework required, is responsible for appointments, and sets up the Economic and Finance Plan.
 It provides for a functioning administration that is organized in Business Units and Staff Units.
 The Executive Board represents the KIT to the Supervisory Board and the funding partners on the federal and state levels.

 KIT’s robust, sustainable, lean, and clear organization as well as its effective and efficient procedures are based on the KIT Act of the State of Baden-Württemberg, the Statutes of KIT, as well as on the framework regulations and rules of procedure of KIT’s organizational units.

 Organization of KIT

-KIT has about 9,300 employees, of which 5,000 work as scientists at the 125 institutes.
+KIT has more than 9,000 employees, of which 5,000 work as scientists at the 120 institutes.
 The administration of KIT presently consists of Business Units and Staff Units reporting to the respective members of the Executive Board along the lines of responsibility.
 The organizational chart of KIT reflects the lines of responsibility for the disciplines.